kimreyesg/UG-Research/Lessons.md

 > “Bands” → bulk 3D
 > “Subbands” → discrete 2D bands from quantum confinement
 >
 #### Fermi level: the electron chemical potential of a solid.
-At absolute zero, it is the highest occupied electronic energy; at finite temperature it’s the energy where the Fermi-Dirac occupation probability equals ½.
+At absolute zero, it is the highest occupied electronic energy; at finite temperature it’s the ENERGY where the Fermi-Dirac occupation probability equals ½.
 It sets the reference from which carrier populations and band filling are calculated.
 ![Screenshot 2025-07-02 at 2 08 30 PM](https://github.com/user-attachments/assets/6c96b532-a583-4986-afa8-15ac8570f75c)